hoonzis/hoonzis.github.io/_posts/2015-10-30-fsharp-options-pricing.md

 ```
 This equation describes the change in the share price (dS) in time (dt), as a function of the current share price (S), the drift  (alpha), which is the long term direction of the stock, the volatility (sigma) and (dW) random value, which represents the random swing in the share price in the short time (dt).
 The volatility affects how big the random swings in the share price will be.

 This by it self would not be enough to build any pricing model.
 A second assumption is based on the share price and it's daily returns.
 The daily returns of the stock which follows the generalized Wiener process have log-normal distribution.
 If we assume, that the daily returns are independent, than the logarithms of daily returns are normally distributed.
 It is important to keep this assumption in mind.
-Both methods (BS and Binomial pricing) are based on the fact, that the logs of daily returns are normally distributed and are indepent, which in the real time is not the case.
+Both methods (BS and Binomial pricing) are based on the fact, that the logs of daily returns are normally distributed and are independent, which in the real time is not the case.

 Binomial pricing
 ----------------